mircealungu/mircea/thoughtstream.md

+**Aug 1**

+Most scholars agree that Mark was the first of the gospels to be composed and that the authors of Matthew and Luke used it plus a second document called the Q source when composing their own gospels.
+Although it is debated, [marcan priority](https://en.wikipedia.org/wiki/Marcan_priority) seems to be most plausible.

 **Jul 29**

 Morning coffee discussing with my father a quote from a book: "In our culture people put more effort in the job than in the family".
 And we both agree: he didn't do that.
 He put family first.
 Good?
 Bad?
 Who knows.